 - You get demoted.
 If you are demoted, the BAH rate calculator will reflect that change of rank in allotted funds.
 If you are demoted to a level with a lower rate, this is your new rate.
 However, if you are promoted to rank with a lower BAH payment, you will not be penalized but will receive the BAH of your previous rank.
 Generally, those service members with higher ranks and more years of service get more BAH money, but there are some exceptions to this rule.

 - Dependency status.
 Your amount of BAH is also calculated with your dependents in mind.
-Supposedly a change of circumstances creates a change in status from “with dependents” to “without dependents,” it will be reflected in the BAH amount.
+Supposedly a change of circumstances creates a change in status from “with dependents” to “without dependents,” which will be reflected in the BAH amount.
 The reduced rate becomes effective at the date of the dependency status change.
 On the other hand, there is no increase of BAH money for a service person with a spouse and children compared to one with a spouse only.

 Basic allowance for housing rates in 2021